Measure

 South Korea is a middle power in Asia.

-South Korea exerts more influence in the region than expected given its available resources, as indicated by the country’s positive power gap score.
-While South Korea is a net overachiever in Asia, its positive power gap continued to deteriorate in 2022.
+South Korea exerts more influence in the region than expected given its available resources, as indicated by the country’s positive Power Gap score.
+A net overachiever in Asia, South Korea’s positive Power Gap score improved in 2025.

 Read more analysis in the Key Findings report.
 Explore further results in the Scores section.